December 25, 2025

 • Cost patterns: Compare your new spend to the chaotic patchwork of delivery apps, reimbursements, and last-minute catering you had before.

 Most firms aren’t trying to build a full dining operation.
-They just want meals that actually support their teams.
+They just want meals that support their teams.

 Instead of relying on the same old takeout rotation or chasing down a half-dozen vendors, Fooda brings different local restaurants straight into the office.
 Real food, from real places people already like, showing up on a schedule that makes sense for your team.